Play the eleventh chord on piano

 The 11 chord is typically played without the major third as it creates dissonance with the eleventh (a semitone).
 C11 = C-G-B♭-D-F. It's often used as a suspended dominant chord.
 The fifth and ninth can also be omitted depending on context.

-Eleventh chord diagram on piano - Bass fret 999
+Example of Eleventh chord position on piano

 Styles